asteris-llc/converge/docs/content/dependencies.md

 }
 ```

-As we can see, lookup syntax resembles that of parameters and add implicit
+As we can see, `lookup` syntax resembles that of parameters and adds implicit
 dependencies between nodes.

 ## Explicit Dependencies